the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 Promotion Changes:
 - Forage was the second worst offender of OP promotions, and the nerfs are appropriately severe: it awards 67% less Science per kill and no longer gives extra XP or unit healing on kill.
 Instead it adds minor healing bonuses in Rubble/Ruins tiles.
-- Skirmish was the worst offender of all, making ranged units far too strong; it is now exclusive to Scout units instead of Shooter units.
+- Skirmish was the worst offender of all, making ranged units far too strong; it is now exclusive to Scout units instead of Shooter units, and the evasion rate is reduced to 50%.
 Shooter units receive access to Forage to compensate.
 - Precision and Suppression now list Forage instead of Skirmish as a prerequisite.
 - Suppression nerfed to 25% bonus against Melee units.
 - Hazard Pay was also far too strong, and no longer allows units to move the same turn they're bought.